-For example, using the syntax explained in the section above, install Jenkins by typing:
+For example, using the syntax explained in the section above, to install Jenkins you would type:

 helm install jenkins jenkins/jenkins

 The chart reference consists of a repository prefix and the chart name.
-In the example above, Helm searches the repo named jenkins for the chart of the same name before proceeding with the installation.
+In the example above, Helm searches for the chart jenkins in the repo named jenkins before proceeding with the installation.

-There are more ways to tell Helm where to look for a chart.
+There are multiple ways to tell Helm where to look for a chart.
 Aside from a chart reference, you can also provide:

 - The path to a packaged chart: